-UPDATED 6/18: Windows 10 build 20150 ISO is now available for download for anyone looking to test the new version doing a clean installation or in-place upgrade.
+UPDATED 8/26: Windows 10 build 20201 ISO is now available for download for anyone looking to test the new version doing a clean installation or in-place upgrade.

-If you’re already a member of the Windows Insider Preview program, you don’t need to download the ISO file for build 20150, as you can simply use Windows Update from the Settings app to upgrade to the latest build.
+If you’re already a member of the Windows Insider Preview program, you don’t need to download the ISO file for build 20201, as you can simply use “Windows Update” from the Settings app to upgrade to the latest flight.

-How to download build 20150 ISO file for Windows 10
+How to download build 20201 ISO file for Windows 10

 After you finish downloading the official ISO file, you can use different tools, such as Rufus to create a USB bootable drive to install the operating system.
 Alternatively, you can simply mount the ISO to begin the setup, if you’re planning to do an in-place upgrade.

-- Windows 10 build 20150 ISO | Download
+- Windows 10 build 20201 ISO | Download

 If you’re looking to upgrade your computer running Windows 7, or you need to do a clean install of Windows 10, Microsoft also makes available the ISO files for the official version of Windows 10, which you can get using the Media Creation Tool or through the Microsoft support website.

-Originally published on April 2016, updated on June 2020.
+Originally published on April 2016, updated on August 2020.